anondoubleblind/BodyParamsInfluenceOnNE/index.md

 We display three couple of bipeds for which there is a clear behavioral difference induced by the different body material properties.

 The first couple has opposed active range values, namely ρₐ=0.1 (little power) and ρₐ=0.3 (higher power).
 We can observe that the first robot jumps less than the second one.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jC8GNf3C9rg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="210" src="https://www.youtube.com/embed/jC8GNf3C9rg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The second couple has opposed spring frequency values, namely _f_=0.3 (softer material) and _f_=10 (stiffer material).
+The second couple has opposed spring _f_ values, namely _f_=0.3 (softer material) and _f_=10 (stiffer material).
 We can note the greater softness of the first robot w.r.t. to second, as it is slower and tends to collapse more.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/IphhLzvUpNQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="210" src="https://www.youtube.com/embed/IphhLzvUpNQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The last couple has opposed friction values, namely μₖ=0.05 (little friction, very slippery) and μₖ=25 (higher friction).
 We can notice that the first robot seems to slip when it touches the ground.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/8u1WRPByheU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="210" src="https://www.youtube.com/embed/8u1WRPByheU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+# Hall of fame videos
+Here we show, for each shape, the 10 best robots found by evolution for two opposed values for each material property.

+## Active range ρₐ
+The first row displays robots with ρₐ=0.3, the second row displays robots with ρₐ=0.1.

+## Spring _f_
+The first row displays robots with _f_=10, the second row displays robots with _f_=0.3.

+## Spring _d_
+The first row displays robots with _d_=0.99, the second row displays robots with _d_=0.1.

+## Friction μₖ
+The first row displays robots with μₖ=25, the second row displays robots with μₖ=0.05.